-In late 2010, the Financial Services Commission of Ontario (FSCO), which regulates auto insurance, released the Minor Injury Guideline (MIG), updating it in 2011.
+In late 2010, the Financial Services Regulatory Authority of Ontario (FSRA), which regulates auto insurance, released the Minor Injury Guideline (MIG), updating it in 2011.
 MIG provided detailed rules for the treatment of “minor injuries” resulting from auto accidents.

 It also set a limit of $3,500 on the amount of benefits available for medical and rehabilitation expenses paid for such injuries.
 (This was a dramatic cut from the previous limit of $100,000.)